Google Setup

 Instructions

-1. Go to Google Docs (either http://docs.google.com for a personal account or http://docs.google.com/a/example.com for Google Apps uses, where example.com is your domain)
+1. Go to Google Docs (either http://drive.google.com for a personal account or http://drive.google.com/a/example.com for Google Apps uses, where example.com is your domain)

 3. In the form you need to make three required questions